folio-org/edge-lti-courses/README.md

 ## Requires Permissions

-Institutional users should be granted the following permission in order to use this edge API:
+Institutional users should be granted the following permission in order to use this edge module:
 - `course-reserves-storage.courselistings.reserves.collection.get`
 - `course-reserves-storage.courses.collection.get`
 - `configuration.entries.collection.get`